RadouaneAbn/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles:
 	this script displays the contents list of the current directory including hidden files in a long format using 'ls -la'

+5-listfilesdigitonly:
+	this script displays the contents list of the current directory with user and group IDs  including hidden files in long format using 'ls -lan'